Acry/SDL2-Anim01/README.md

-Sprite-Animation 05

-This is a C-SDL Sprite Animation Demo
+Cheetah Animation

-This is a small SDL2 Demo and it does demonstrate how...
+This is a small SDL2 Demo and it does demonstrate how to...

   * create a spritesheet from a gif
   * load that sheet